adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/contentfragmentlist/v1/contentfragmentlist/README.md

 * Displays a list of a Content Fragment assets based on a Content Fragment model
 * The parent path for asset lookup is configurable
 * The list can be filtered by tag
+* The list can be ordered by an element or property - ascending or descending
 * A subset of elements in the data model can be displayed

 ### Use Object